QAMinn2468/RSS-Feedreader/README.md

 ### Ideas for Others

 -Change the RSS feeds to those you would enjoy.
 To do this, go to the JS folder, open app.js, and edit the allFeeds array (line 10).
-Additions and deletions are also possible.
+Consider adding feeds and deleting feeds as well.

 ### Footnotes

+If you find any typos, please contact me at Kimberly.M.McCaffrey@gmail.com .

 This is the fourth project for the Grow with Google Scholarship of the Udacity Front-End Development Nanodegree.